zuozhenggh/learning-library/data-management-library/autonomous-database/shared/workshops/adbs-tools/workshop-intro/workshop-intro.md

 ## Business Case: Oracle MovieStream

-To make this workshop as realistic as possible, let us introduce the business scenario we will use during this workshop - **Oracle MovieStream**.
+To make this workshop as realistic as possible, let us introduce the business scenario you will use during this workshop - **Oracle MovieStream**.

   ![ALT text is not available for this image](images/2861210851.jpeg)